kosher9/goflix/README.md

-> This project is a work around to understand this architecture.
+> This project is a work around to understand this architecture. life.